-- Petrochemical manufacturers in Louisiana—over 150 (according to Louisiana Economic Development)
+- Over 150 petrochemical manufacturers have operations in the region (according to Louisiana Economic Development).

-- Chemical plant and system operators working in Louisiana in 2018—4,760 (according to OES program data)
+- About 4,760 chemical plant and system operators are employed in the state (according to OES program data).

-- Average salary of a Louisiana chemical plant and system operator—$68,150 (according to OES program data)
+- The average salary of a Louisiana chemical plant and system operator is $68,150 (according to OES program data).

-- Number of jobs expected to be added to the Louisiana manufacturing sector from 2016 to 2026—over 7,500, an increase of 5.5 percent (according to the Louisiana Workforce Commission)
+- More than 7,500 jobs could be added to the Louisiana manufacturing sector from 2016 to 2026, which would be an increase of 5.5 percent (according to the Louisiana Workforce Commission).

 In addition to workers who are directly involved in manufacturing, this sector employs many business and information technology professionals.
 The state workforce commission says employment in the broad category of professional, technical, and scientific workers is expected to increase over 16 percent from 2016 to 2026.
 That number includes professionals such as network administrators, who earn an average salary of $68,380 in Louisiana according to OES program data.
 The OOH says it's possible to get started in the field of network administration with a two-year associate degree.